robby1066/CSS-Grid-Debugger/README.md

 CSS-Grid-Debugger
 =================

-A little console utility to make building grid-based designs easier
+A little developer console utility to make building grid-based designs easier

 **April 2020:**
 - Rewrote the script to remove dependancies on jQuery and a css framework.